awkward/beam/README.md

 ## Features

 Beam brings the best features of Reddit to your iPhone and iPad.
-It features support for multireddits, content filters, in-app messaging, message notifications, post marking, spoiler protection, and 3D Touch:

 - Multireddits
 - Content filters